zarf-dev/proposals/6-package-preview/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-This command should print the zarf.yaml to stdout.
+This command should print the package definition to stdout.

 ### Test Plan